excid3/mailbin/README.md

 ### Authentication (Optional)

-You may protect mailbin with HTTP Basic Authentication:
+For use in staging environemnts, you may protect mailbin with HTTP Basic Authentication:

 ```ruby
 # config/initializers/mailbin.rb